-The printer automatically detects and switches the serial port to match common serial port cabling and signal connection configurations for DTE and DCE communications.
+The printer has a DCE serial communication port for hardware compatibility with legacy 888 printers.
 The required cable must have a nine-pin "D" type (DB-9P) male connector on one end which plugs into the mating (DB-9S) serial port located on the back of the printer.
 The other end of this signal interface cable connects to a serial port on the host computer.
-This allows for the use of two common cable types and drop-in replacement for Zebra and other printer models.
-Zebra printers use a Null Modem (cross-over) cable.
-Early models of Zebra printers (a DCE device) running the EPL programming utilized a straight through (no cross-over) signal connections cable.
+The cable is a Null-Modem (cross-over signal connections) cable.
 For pinout information, refer to Appendix A.

 The serial port communication settings between the printer and host (typically a PC) must match for reliable communication.
 The Bits per second (or Baud rate) and Flow control are the most common settings that get changed.
-The host (typically a Windows PC) needs to have the data Flow control changed to match the printer's default communication method: Hardware and is noted by the Host Handshake setting DTR/Xon/Xoff for legacy printer.
-This combined hardware (DTR) and software (Xon/Xoff) mode may need to change depending upon the non-Zebra application software and the serial cable variation in use.
+The host (typically a Windows PC) needs to have the data Flow control changed to match the printer's default communication method: Hardware and is noted by the Host Handshake setting DTR/Xon/Xoff.
+This combined hardware (DTR) and software (Xon/Xoff) mode may need to change depending upon use with non-Zebra application software or the serial cable variation in use.